kesjayaweera/SmartGate_S210/README.md

 }
 ```

+### Model Configuration

+*Note that in the configuration file, any path specified can be relative to the location of the configuration file itself.*

+- The `model` section defines the settings for the object detection model
+    - `path` specifies the file path to the trained model (in this case, a YOLOv5 model in TensorRT format).
+    - `classes` points to a text file containing the list of object classes the model can detect.
+    - `confidence`: Sets the confidence threshold for object detection (0.5 or 50% in this example).

+### Rules Configuration

 - `rules` section define how the gate should respond to detected objects
     - `objects` array represents the list of strings of the objects that should trigger the specified `action`.
 This should be referred from your specified classes file (from `models/classes`)
     - `action` is the action to take when the specified objects from `objects` are detected.
 Can be either `OPEN` or `CLOSE`.